spicahan/extio_qmx/README.md

 Download the `extio_qmx.dll` file [here](https://github.com/spicahan/extio_qmx/releases/download/v0.1/extio_qmx.dll) or build it from source.
 Place the `extio_qmx.dll` file inside the N1MM Logger+ installation directory (usually it's `C:\Program Files (x86)\N1MM Logger+`).

-If you're not building from source, you need to download the dependency files `libportaudio-2.dll` from [here](https://github.com/spicahan/extio_qmx/releases/download/v0.1/libportaudio-2.dll) and `libwinpthread-1.dll` from [here](https://github.com/spicahan/extio_qmx/releases/download/v0.1/libwinpthread-1.dll).
-Place both dll files along with the main `extio_qmx.dll` in the N1MM Logger+ installation directory.

 Disconnect your QMX from your computer first.
 Enable your QMX's I/Q mode and restart it.
 Reconnect QMX to your computer.
 Make sure it's in CW mode, not Digi.

 Follow the N1MM Logger+ configuration instructions: [N1MM SDR Server – For radios with Extio dll support – THIS IS THE PREFERRED METHOD FOR SDRPlay and Airspy HF+/Discovery SDRs](https://n1mmwp.hamdocs.com/manual-windows/spectrum-display-window/#n1mm-sdr-server-for-radios-with-extio-dll-support-this-is-the-preferred-method-for-sdrplay-and-airspy-hf-discovery-sdrs).